Applied and Computational Mathematics

 Students who are admitted to the PhD program without having previously taken at least four graduate-level courses equivalent to the APMA MSc breadth requirement may be required to complete additional graduate course work.

 Students are expected to complete the program requirements in four years.

-Students pass an oral candidacy exam given by the supervisory committee before the end of the fourth full-time term.
-The exam consists of a proposed thesis topic defence and supervisory committee questions about related proposed research topics.
-The oral exam follows submission of a written PhD research proposal and is graded ‘Satisfactory’ or ‘Unsatisfactory’.
-Those who are graded ‘Unsatisfactory’ will complete a second exam within six months.
-A student who cannot obtain 'Satisfactory after two attempts will normally be withdrawn from the program.
+Students pass an oral candidacy exam administered by the supervisory committee before the end of the sixth term.
+The oral exam consists of a defence of a proposed thesis topic and the supervisory committee poses questions related to the proposed research.
+The oral exam is held following submission of a written PhD research proposal and is graded on a Satisfactory/Unsatisfactory basis.
+Students who receive 'Unsatisfactory' will complete a second exam within six months.
+A student who cannot obtain 'Satisfactory' after two attempts will normally be required to withdraw from the program.

 Academic Requirements within the Graduate General Regulations

 All graduate students must satisfy the academic requirements that are specified in the Graduate General Regulations, as well as the specific requirements for the program in which they are enrolled.